 The Regional Directors exert so much independent authority without consultation with the headquarters, that their messages can conflict and compete with the headquarters and complicate policy coordination and priority setting.
 For example, the South East Asian Regional Office (SEARO) issued avian flu treatment guidelines in 2007-8 that were inconsistent with those issued by WHO headquarters.
-Furthermore, the Pan American Health Organisation (PAHO) announced a global health technology initiative with the United Nations Development Programme (UNDP), a broad mission that arguably ought to have originated in Geneva.25 The Regional Directors are also politically elected independently of the Director-General's election and consequently they do not work as a collective political entity.
-The Directors.
-In 2010 three of the six regional offices informed the Director-General they would not be supporting her reelection in 2012 and as such the Director-General was required to campaign within these regions.26 To operate effectively, the WHO must be one entity espousing the same mission and priorities.
+Furthermore, the Pan American Health Organisation (PAHO) announced a global health technology initiative with the United Nations Development Programme (UNDP), a broad mission that arguably ought to have originated in Geneva.
+25 The Regional Directors are also politically elected independently of the Director-General's election and consequently they do not work as a collective political entity.
+The Director General has no direct influence and/or say on the election of the Regional Directors.
+In 2010 three of the six regional offices informed the Director-General they would not be supporting her reelection in 2012 and as such the Director-General was required to campaign within these regions.
+26 To operate effectively, the WHO must be one entity espousing the same mission and priorities.